 What Are Their Needs?

 The two main holidays for Sunni Muslims are Eid al Fitr, the breaking of the monthly fast and Eid al Adha, the celebration of Abraham's willingness to sacrifice his son to Allah.

 The Madari people need to hear and experience the limitless love and grace of our Lord.
 The Madari need help in learning new job skills and in educating their children.
 The gospel must be presented to them in oral and visual form due to the Madaris' lack of literacy.

 * Scripture Prayers for the Madari (Muslim traditions) in India.

-* Pray for a strong movement of the Holy Spirit will bring entire Madari families into a rich experience of God’s blessing.
+Pray for a strong movement of the Holy Spirit to bring entire Madari families into a rich experience of God's blessing.